 I was driving so I opted for the Berry Mojito.
 Mocktails can sometimes be overly sugary, but this one was really delicious.
 The mint, lime and cranberry helped to balance out the sweet berry flavours.
 I certainly didn’t feel that I was missing out by having an alcohol-free evening.

 Tom’s Kitchen has a pretty well-stocked bar, and they also offer a bar menu if you’re just after a quick lunch or snack to go with your drink.
 There are a range of smoothies and milkshakes available, as well as wines, beers and cocktails.

 Tom’s Kitchen also has a pretty extensive Weekend Brunch Menu, including everything from a full English or Truffle Eggs Benedict to Seasonal Berry Pancakes and Superfood Granola.
 And you can toast the weekend with a selection of drinks including champagne, Bloody Mary’s or a Potassium Kick juice.
 I love having brunch in the city, and I’m very tempted to head to Tom’s Kitchen next time!

 Back to the Dinner menu.
-Mark and I decided to forego starters, to make sure that we had room for pudding at the end of the meal.
+We decided to forego starters, to make sure that we had room for pudding at the end of the meal.
 But the restaurant has a great selection of starters on the menu, including Spicy Crab Cake, Homemade Ricotta with Sourdough, and Pickled Cornish Mackerel.